HVAC Systems Buying Guide of 2024: Which is the Best?

 Furnace

-A furnace will typically use either an electrically heated coil or gas to warm the surrounding air, and with the help of a blower or air handler, circulate the warm air where needed.
+A furnace will typically use either an electrically heated coil or gas to warm the surrounding air and, with the help of a blower or air handler, circulate the warm air where needed.

 Heat Pump